Somatic Therapy in Toronto

 Somatic Therapy for Anxiety and Trauma

-Many people seek somatic therapy after insight-based therapy hasn’t fully changed how they feel.
-You may know why you react the way you do, but your body still shifts into anxiety, panic, or shutdown.
+Many people seek somatic therapy after insight-based approaches haven’t fully changed how they feel.
+You may understand why you react the way you do but your body still shifts into anxiety, panic, or shutdown automatically.

 Somatic therapy helps the nervous system update these automatic responses by working with sensation, regulation, and safety in the present moment.